 Wake up the Grenadian way with this hearty breakfast.
 Preparations vary, but the bakes are a type of bread that can either be baked in the oven or fried in hot oil.
 They’re typically made from flour, water, baking soda, and salt, but Dowe says some people like to add a bit of sugar or coconut milk for flavor.

-As for what to pair with this breakfast bread, seafood is common.
-One popular preparation is souse-made salt fish.
-“You boil [the salt fish] a couple of times and then you strip it and add tomatoes, green peppers, onions, and some people will boil an egg and cut it up in there as well,” Dowe says.
+It’s common to pair this breakfast bread with souse-made salt fish.
+“You boil [the salt fish] a couple of times, and then you strip it and add tomatoes, green peppers, onions, and some people will boil an egg and cut it up in there as well,” Dowe advises.

 2. Warm up with a cup of cocoa tea

-You will want to sip a cup of cocoa tea along with your bakes if you enjoy hot chocolate.
+If you enjoy hot chocolate, you’ll want to sip a cup of cocoa tea along with your bakes.
 This warm breakfast beverage is packed with flavor.
-“It will be stronger and you can expect bay leaves and cinnamon added to it,” Dowe explains.
+“It will be stronger [than hot chocolate], and you can expect bay leaves and cinnamon added to it,” Dowe explains.

 3. Get your greens with callaloo soup

-Callaloo, also known as dasheen leaf, is an ingredient you probably won’t find outside the Caribbean, so it’s wise to take advantage while you can.
+Callaloo, also known as dasheen leaf, is an ingredient you probably won’t find outside the Caribbean, so take advantage while you can.
 The taste is somewhat similar to spinach, making it ideal for soup.
 The creamy concoction often includes coconut milk and is a restaurant staple.